Skip to content

 Do use gray-700 for muted/secondary text.
 Anything lighter fails WCAG AA on the warm background.

-Do use named palette colors (mint-green, warm-cream, muted-navy-blue) as section moods, not as one-off accents inside other sections.
+Do use named palette colors (mint-green, warm-cream) as section moods, not as one-off accents inside other sections.

 Do lean on Bootstrap utilities (text-primary, bg-light, spacing classes) before writing new SCSS.